Home > Digital initiative in world literatures and cultures

 Text Mining Working Group

 Text mining, in the most traditional sense, is defined as being "roughly equivalent to text analytics... referring to the processes of deriving high-quality information from text."
 Some of the activities in text mining include gaining word-frequency counts; searching for associated terms in a text; and the visualization of these processes.
 In this group, we will learn how to use R-Studio to perform data-mining procedures on literary texts.
 We will also read and discuss Matthew Jocker's Text Analysis with R for Students of Literature.
+Additionally, we will work with Voyant Tools and Mallet.
 You can learn more about these processes here.
 Location

 : 003 Furman Hall;